-The ICT Authority is implementing the county Connectivity project that aims at ensuring that county government offices are connected to the Internet and to facilitate the provision of online services using telephones, emails and teleconferencing.
-The offices to be connected include: County Commissioners; treasury department's Civil Registration departments; National Registry Bureau; Education departments and the governor's office.
-This is expected to result in equal acess to high quality and faster delivery of public services from National and County governments.
+The ICT Authority implemented the county Connectivity project which aimed to ensure that county government offices are connected to the Internet and to facilitate the provision of online services using telephones, emails and teleconferencing.
+The offices connected included: County Commissioners; treasury department's Civil Registration departments; National Registry Bureau; Education departments and the governor's office.
+During the first phase 28 countries were connected to teh Government Common Core Network.
+In Phase 2 the remaining 19 countries were connected and staff trained.